cBioPortal/datahub/public/pancan_mappyacts_2022/README.md

 - Data contained 1 sample per patient.
 - Censoring data was not added.
 - WXS samples has matched normals.
-- Two gene panel samples were included as have somatic single nucleotide alterations reported as “potentially actionable”.

 **Mutation data**
 - Somatic mutation data for 484 single nucleotide alterations reported as “potentially actionable”